-Normalization transposes column based data into row based data with key-value pairs.
-This allows the arrangement of a relational model, with measures in various columns, into an OLAP model, with one measure in each row with the measure name as a key.
+Normalization transposes column-based data into row-based data with key-value pairs.
+This allows the arrangement of a relational model (with measures in various columns) into an OLAP model (with one measure in each row, and the measure name as a key).
 The column names from the data source are the measure coordinates in the resulting table.
 A column with the measure values from the source is created with name indicated in “Field name value” (default: #value).
 Normalization can be done by any dimension in the Upload Wizard.

 The aggregation functions are the same as for TableAggregation transform.
 Note that for high data volume, the performance of TableNormalization is better if no aggregation is done (aggregation=”none”).